Generic selectors

 Centrelink payments

-Students who are experiencing financial hardship may be eligible for Centrelink payments.
-Centrelink is the federal government program that deals with all welfare payments to eligible students who also meet residency requirements.
-All Centrelink payments are means-tested.
+Centrelink is the federal government program that deals with all welfare payments.
+All Centrelink payments are means-tested and have residency requirements.
 Our general advice regarding payments is: if you think you might be eligible but are not sure, apply anyway.
 If your application is rejected, you have the right to appeal.

-Youth Allowance is the payment for people aged 16 – 24.
+Youth Allowance is the study payment for students aged 16–24.
 If you are aged 25 years or older you should apply for Austudy.

-Unfortunately, research degrees (e.g. Master of Philosophy and PhD) are not approved courses for Austudy or Youth Allowance.
-If you’re a part-time HDR student, you may be eligible for a JobSeeker payment.
+Unfortunately, research degrees (e.g. Master of Philosophy and PhD) are not approved courses for Austudy or Youth Allowance for students.
+If you’re a part-time HDR student, you may be eligible for a JobSeeker payment

 If you receive a Centrelink payment and your study circumstances change it is important that you report this to Centrelink within 14 days of the change, or you could face possible fraud charges and be forced to pay back money.
 Changes to your circumstances can include: